xabbu42/Master/arbeit.md

 a correct G3lift proof based on $CS^{ε(i,j) - 1}$ for all $(i_0,j_0)$
 such that $ε(i_0,j_0) < ε(i,j)$.
 From this it follows by a trivial induction on the proof tree that $r_T^{ε(i,j) - 1}(an_T(T ↾ I_{i,j}))$
 is also a correct G3lift proof.
-By theorem \ref{equiv1} we therefore have a $LP(CS^{ε(i,j)-1})$ derivation for $r_T^{ε(i,j) - 1}(an_T(I_{i,j}))$, which has the following form:
+By theorem \ref{sound} we therefore have a $LP(CS^{ε(i,j)-1})$ derivation for $r_T^{ε(i,j) - 1}(an_T(I_{i,j}))$, which has the following form: